 Revenue may grant VRT relief in advance of a vehicle given as:

 - a token of friendship or goodwill.

 European Union institutions and their staff

 EU institutions established in the State may be able to obtain VRT relief on one vehicle.
-Staff not normally resident in the State before employment may claim this relief or TOR on maximum two personal vehicles.
+Staff not normally resident in the State before employment may claim this relief on maximum two personal vehicles.

 Benefiting vehicles cannot be sold, hired, loaned or given as security in the State for two years following registration.

 Diplomatic or consular arrangements

 You may claim this relief if working in a diplomatic mission in the State.
 This is subject to prior approval by the Department of Foreign Affairs and Trade.

 Non-Irish, non-resident technical and administrative staff may claim relief on one vehicle within six months of starting work.